poulenc1899/trustworthy-voices-app/README.md

 7. Repeat for other contexts
 8. Export data for analysis

-## Research Protocol

-1. Brief participants on the study goals
-2. Allow time for exploration of the tool
-3. Guide participants through each context
-4. Record their voice designs
-5. Conduct post-design interview
-6. Export and analyze the collected data

 ## Contributing

 This tool is designed for academic research.
-For contributions or modifications, please contact the research team.
+For contributions or modifications, please contact me.

 ## License